 All of our Boundary Agreements are set at fixed a cost and include the inspection, report, discussion and recommendations once the report is complete and in the hands of our clients.

-Our Boundary Agreements costs start at £650 + VAT per party.
+Our Boundary Agreement costs start at £900 + VAT.